rudrodip/DOMinoz/README.md

 ---

-DOMino is designed to be a lightweight, educational implementation of a React-like library that prioritizes simplicity and predictability.
+DOMinoz is designed to be a lightweight, educational implementation of a React-like library that prioritizes simplicity and predictability.
 Its explicit update model makes it easier to reason about than more complex frameworks, while still providing the familiar Component/Element model that developers enjoy.

 ---

 ## Philosophy & Goals

-DOMino is built around four key principles:
+DOMinoz is built around three key principles:

 1. **Explicit, predictable updates**: No hidden schedulers or asynchronous batching.
 Each state change immediately triggers a "cascade" of diffs and patches.
 2. **Familiar surface**: Keep `Component` and `Element` nomenclature from React.
 Introduce minimal new terms for the engine internals.
-3. **Domino cascade**: Every component update is like knocking over a domino—the change propagates in a controlled chain, ensuring only affected DOM nodes are updated.
+3. **Dominoz cascade**: Every component update is like knocking over a domino—the change propagates in a controlled chain, ensuring only affected DOM nodes are updated.

 ---